phuocnguyen90/LocalTabula/README.md

 Sure, API-driven powerhouses like ChatGPT or Claude can nail SQL generation, and many cloud tools out-of-the-box boast precision that dwarfs lightweight local models.
 But if you care about privacy, predictability, customization—and even stretching a small budget—local-first is the only way to guarantee your data stays under your control and your costs stay capped.

 1. **Data Sovereignty & Compliance**
-   Keep everything on-premises so your sensitive data never leaves your firewall.
-No matter how ironclad an API’s security may sound, nothing beats zero-network-egress for GDPR, HIPAA, or strict corporate policies.
+   Run everything on-premises so sensitive tables never leave your firewall.
+No vendor promise can beat zero-network-egress for GDPR, HIPAA, or corporate-policy peace of mind.

 2. **Cost Predictability**
-   Ditch per-token billing and surprise overages.
-After your one-time investment in modest hardware, inference is essentially free—run queries all day without ever watching a meter.
+   Say goodbye to per-token billing and surprise overages.
+One up-front investment in modest hardware (even a budget GPU) gives you essentially free inference from then on.

 3. **Latency & Reliability**
-   Get consistent responses with no reliance on internet connectivity or external service uptime.
-LocalTabula even thrives in air-gapped or low-bandwidth environments.
+   Local inference delivers consistent sub-second* responses—no internet required, no service-downtime worries.
+Perfect for air-gapped or low-bandwidth environments.

+   (*provided you have decent hardware)

 4. **Budget-Friendly Hardware**
-   Designed for modest rigs: offload a 4-bit–quantized Gemma3-4B model onto a 4 GB GPU, keep the 1.3 B SQL model on CPU, and voilà—you’ve unlocked powerful local inference without a datacenter.
+   Offload a 4-bit–quantized Gemma3-4B to a 4 GB GPU, run the 1.3 B SQL model on CPU, and voilà—powerful LLM inference without a data center.

-5. **Tunable Accuracy with Compact Models**
+5. **State-of-the-Art, Unhosted Models**
-   Yes, a 1.3 B-parameter GGUF model might hit \~90% accuracy on straightforward Spider queries—but plunge into nuanced, conversational questions and accuracy can plummet to \~30%.
-That’s why LocalTabula’s multi-stage pipeline leans heavily on prompt engineering: editable templates, few-shot examples, retry loops, and error-feedback prompts.
-With those knobs, you’ll guide even a budget-friendly model to production-grade performance.
+   As of May 2025, [a compact 3 B-parameter SQL model](https://huggingface.co/mradermacher/XiYanSQL-QwenCoder-3B-2504-GGUF) reportedly outperform API-hosted giants like GPT-4o and Sonnet 3.7 on various benchmarks.
+If you want to try these SOTA models, local inference is not just an option—it’s often the only way to access their cutting-edge performance.

 6. **Full Customization & Extensibility**
+   A budget-friendly 1.3 B model can hit ~80 % accuracy on straightforward queries, but drop to ~30 % on nuanced questions without careful prompts. **LocalTabula’s**  multi-stage pipeline—editable templates, few-shot examples, retry loops, and feedback prompts—lets you dial in production-grade results.
 Control every prompt, swap in the latest open-source weights, tweak retry logic, or layer on RAG/agent workflows.
 You own the roadmap—no vendor lock-in, no forced upgrades.

 ---

-**In Short:** If your top priorities are privacy, predictability, customization—and wringing real accuracy out of small, budget-friendly models—going local isn’t just an option; it’s the only way to keep your data policies—and your wallet—in check.
-LocalTabula makes it easy to get up and running, even on humble hardware.
+**In Short:** If you need ironclad privacy, fixed costs, deep customization—and access to the very latest unhosted models—going local isn’t just an alternative; it’s the only way to keep both your data policies and your wallet intact. **LocalTabula** makes it possible—even on humble hardware.